wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/integration.rst

 | **Allowed values** | json                                                      |
 +--------------------+-----------------------------------------------------------+

-.. note:: This option must be set to ``json`` for Slack and VirusTotal integrations.
+.. note:: This option must be set to ``json`` for Slack, VirusTotal and Shuffle integrations.

 max_log
 ^^^^^^^